Skip to content

 Gradakia Beach, Lassi - This kid-friendly beach is tucked away in Lassi close to Kefalonia's most popular beach, Makris Gialos, yet it's small enough to keep track of your kids and watch people cliff jump in the distance.
 It has a cute little beach bar just up the hill if you need a break from the beach.

 Myrtos Beach, Erissos – This is the most famous beach in all of Kefalonia, and one of the top beaches in all of Greece.
 Its exotic natural beauty is definitely a site to see.
 White powder sand covers this expansive beach, combined with the steep rocky cliffs that dive right into the sea all come together to make for milky blue waters.
-Facing west, it’s also one of the best places to catch a sunset in Kefalonia.
-Parking during peak season at Myrtos is somewhat crazy, so again, try to arrive early so you aren’t hiking for miles.
+Facing west, it’s also one of the best places to catch a sunset in Kefalonia, but it also means it's open to the Ionian Sea, and tends to get very wavy.
+Not kid friendly on most days.
+Parking during peak season at Myrtos is somewhat crazy, so again, try to arrive early so you aren’t hiking for miles.Β

 Spartia Beach, Spartia - Another great spot for families, this beach has crystal blue, calm, and shallow waters.
 There are some amazing rock formations off to the side for some cliff jumping for those who dare.
 No beach chairs though, so bring your own umbrella and towels.
 There's a cafe upstairs in case you need a snack.